analogdevicesinc/msdk/Examples/MAX32690/Flash/README.md

 The _second_ time the example is run the application will see the "magic" 32-bit sequence in flash.
 When this happens, the application will verify that the test pattern has survived the power cycle first.
 Then, it will _modify_ the "magic" sequence _without_ modifying the rest of the test pattern.

+## Hardware Connections

+MAX32690EVKIT:

+- Connect a USB cable between the PC and the CN2 (USB/PWR - UART) connector.
+- Connect jumpers JP7 (RX_EN) and JP8 (TX_EN)
+- Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 ## Building and Running

-### Software Setup

 **See the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)** for detailed instructions on building and running example projects from supported development environments.

-This example supports all available MAX78000 evaluation platforms but comes _pre-configured_ for the MAX78000EVKIT by default.
-See [Board Support Packages](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#board-support-packages) for instructions on how to configure the project for a different board.

-### Hardware Connections

-If using the MAX78000EVKIT:

-- Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
-- Connect pins 1 and 2 (P0_1) of the JH1 (UART 0 EN) header.
-- Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

-If using the Featherboard (FTHR_RevA):

-- Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
-- Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 ## Expected Output